Institutes of Agriculture, Bydgoszcz: Prussian period

 In the vicinity of these institutes were auxiliary buildings: two stables, two greenhouses, a barn and three habitation houses.

 Construction started in April 1903, and was completed by spring of 1906.
-Institutes official opening took place on June 11, 1906, but its activity kicked off as early as July 1, 1904, when dr. Gerlachowi, from the Agricultural Experimental Station in Poznan took charge of the institution.
-The original name of the Institute, Landwirtschaftliche Versuchs und Forschunganstallten (Agricultural testing and research facilities), was changed in September 1906 to Kaiser Wilhelm Institut für Landwirtschaft zu Bromberg: it kept this naming till the end of World War I.
+Institutes official opening took place on June 11, 1906, but its activity kicked off as early as July 1, 1904, when dr. Gerlachowi, from the Agricultural Experimental Station in Poznań took charge of the institution.
+The original name of the institute, Landwirtschaftliche Versuchs und Forschunganstallten (Agricultural testing and research facilities), was changed in September 1906 to Kaiser Wilhelm Institut für Landwirtschaft zu Bromberg: it kept this naming till the end of World War I.

 The facility was associated with the scientific society Kaiser-Wilhelm Gesellschaft zur Förderung der Wissenschaften (Kaiser-Wilhelm Society for the Advancement of Science).
-A board of trustees comprising farmers, representatives of the region of Poznan and Bromberg, and the director of the institute, had direct control on the institution and linked with the provincial authorities and with other agricultural bodies.
+A board of trustees comprising farmers, representatives of the region of Poznań and Bromberg, and the director of the institute, had direct control on the institution and linked with the provincial authorities and with other agricultural bodies.
 This board was chaired by the president of the region of Bromberg.

 Under the terms of the reference of the institute, research, experimental, scientific, and consulting tasks were distributed among four departments: